avadonley/stepvarepo/README.md

 # Setp VA Volunteer Management System
 ## Purpose
-This project is the result of a semesters' worth of collaboration among UMW students.
+This project is the result of a semester's worth of collaboration among UMW students.
 The goal of the project was to create a web application that Step VA could utilize to make it easier to track and manage both volunteers and events.
 At-a-glance features include a web-based calendar of events, event sign up, volunteer registration & login system, reporting system and basic notification system.

 ## Authors
 The ODHS Medicine Tracker is based on an old open source project named "Homebase".
 [Homebase](https://a.link.will.go.here/) was originally developed for the Ronald McDonald Houses in Maine and Rhode Island by Oliver Radwan, Maxwell Palmer, Nolan McNair, Taylor Talmage, and Allen Tucker.